kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 In either case, the oversize message is logged in the framework's internal status logger.
 The number of oversize messages is available through the JMX `oversizeMessages` attribute.

+## Sequence Tokens

+Prior to January 2023, the `PutLogEvents` API call required a sequence token.
+You would get the initial token from `DescribeLogStreams`, and subsequent tokens from the `PutLogEvents` response.
+If two (or more) writers wrote to the same log stream, they would need to constantly call `DescribeLogStreams` to refresh their tokens, and be prepared for `InvalidSequenceTokenException` in the event that another writer managed to write its batch between the first writer's describe and put.

+The original version of this library performed such checks on every write.
+This was a performance hit in the common case, where each appender wrote to its own stream.
+In release 2.2.2, the `dedicatedWriter` configuration property was added: if `true`, the writer would assume that it was the only writer on a stream, and only retrieve a new sequence token if it received an exception (ie, it was not actually the only writer).
+In that release, the default value was `false` for consistency with earlier behavior; in release 3.0.0 the default value was set to `true`.

+At this point in time, you no longer need to use the `dedicatedWriter` property.
+However, **if you are running version 2.x you should upgrade to version 3.x**.
+If you don't, then you'll get the (now completely pointless) behavior of retrieving a sequence token before each write.